ks888/ansible-playbook-debugger/README.md

 ### p *task/vars/host/result*

-print values used to execute a module.
+Print values used to execute a module.

 ```
 (debug) p task